 Beyond that there is the pain family and friends feel when they see someone they love suffer.
 They want to help.
 They would do anything to take away that pain, but nothing that they do today will change what happened to their veterans in the war.
 Nothing hurts more than to see someone you love suffer and be unable to help.
 Many veterans are able to identify with this pain when they remember how they felt about their wounded.

 War affects us all.
 Veterans develop survival skills which keep they from participating fully in family life yet prefer to think war didn’t affect them.
 Families develop painful patterns of denial.
 At AIS, we believe it is okay to be bothered by trauma.
 We believe it is normal to be bothered by trauma.
 In the past people were blocked by the ignorance of how trauma affects the survivors and their families, but today we have a choice.
 When we let go of denial and work on acceptance of the normal consequences of war, we become able to learn from our experiences and to change and grow in healthy way that were not open to us before.

-Here are the steps we took which are suggested as a program of recovery:
+Here are the steps suggested as a program of recovery:

 1. We admitted we were powerless over the effects of war on ourselves and our families—that our lives had become unmanageable.

 2. Came to believe that a power greater than ourselves could restore our sanity.

 3. Made a decision to turn our will and our lives over to the care of our Higher Power as we understood our Higher Power.

 4. Made a searching and fearless moral inventory of ourselves.